ashwinkumar12345/ethereum-intro/README.md

 > ## Testing with Remix

 - Remix hosts an Ethereum N/W to simulate running the contract
-- Click "Create (string initialMessage)", after adding any initial message
+- Click `Create (string initialMessage)`, after adding any initial message
-- Once created, click message to retrieve that initial message
+- Once created, click `message` to retrieve that initial message
-- Click "setMessage (string setMessage)", after adding a new message
+- Click `setMessage (string setMessage)`, after adding a new message
-- Once created, click message to retrieve the new message
+- Once created, click `message` to retrieve the new message

 > ## Behind the scenes deployment

 - The contract creates a transaction object with the following info:
- - nonce - Number of times a sender has sent a transction
+ - nonce - Number of times the sender has sent a transction
  - to - Always blank for a contract
  - data - Bytecode
  - gasPrice - Amount of ether per transaction
  - startGas - Units of Gas
- - v, r, s - Cryptographic elements - Creates public and private keys from your Account address, the reverse is not possible
+ - v, r, s - Cryptographic elements - Creates public and private keys from your account address, the reverse is not possible

 > ## More on Functions

- - Whenever we want to modify any data on the N/W, a trans object is sent, which needs to be approved (mining)
+ - Whenever we want to modify any data on the N/W, a transaction object is sent, which needs to be approved (mining)
  - Calling a function - Get operation, free, instantaneous
  - Sending a transction to a function - Modify operation, costs ether, slow